danupurnomo/lecture-notes/airflow-notes.md

 2. Make sure that the Docker and PostgreSQL applications are installed on your computer

-3. You need Python 3.9 or Python 3.10 to proceed the next steps.
-If you have Python 3.11, create another Python environment with Python 3.9 or Python 3.10 (Python 3.9 is recommended).
+3. **It is highly recommended to use Python 3.9 or Python 3.10.** If you have Python 3.11, create another Python environment with Python 3.9 or Python 3.10 (Python 3.9 is recommended).

 4. Install the following packages :
    * For Python 3.9